Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Conditional Entropy}

-The conditional entropy, or equivocation, of a random variable $X$, given a random variable $Y$, measures how much information is needed to describe $X$ if the value of $Y$ is known.
-However, care must be taken to distinguish conditional entropy from the entropy of a conditional probability distribution~\citep{diaz_does_2007}.
+The conditional entropy, or equivocation, of a random variable $X^*$, given a random variable $Y$, measures how much information is needed to describe $X^*$ if the value of $Y$ is known.
+The random variable $X^*$ represents the true distribution, for example a sender's true sending profile (in communications) or the true distribution of a data attribute (in databases). $Y$ can then be taken to describe the adversary's observations, for example information about messages in a communications network \cite{diaz_does_2007}, or a perturbed data release \cite{agrawal_design_2001}.
+However, care must be taken to distinguish conditional entropy from the entropy of a conditional probability distribution~\cite{diaz_does_2007}.

-Normalized conditional entropy uses the entropy of $X$ (because entropy is the maximum of conditional entropy) to normalize conditional entropy~\citep{lai_privacy_2011}.
+Normalized conditional entropy uses the entropy of $X^*$ (because entropy is the maximum of conditional entropy) to normalize conditional entropy~\cite{lai_privacy_2011}.